The Ceili Cottage (website, Twitter)

 This is my 100th post for this blog.
 During the two years I have written this blog, I have only missed posting one review every week and that was for a three-day event that probably took up some 200 hours of my personal time to prepare for.
+(If you are counting and wondering why there are less than 100 posts before this one, I retire posts when a pub closes or reopens under a different name.)
 While researching for this blog I have sometimes suffered for you, my beloved readers, but I have also visited gems and hope that you have in turn enjoyed these establishments yourselves.
-That said, I am going into semi-retirement with this 100th post, in part because this has been an expensive blog to write, on average I have probably spent $70 a review if you count that my partner in crime was also drinking and dining with me, so that works out to approximately $7,000 over the two years.
+That said, I am going into semi-retirement with this 100th post, in part because this has been an expensive blog to write, on average I have probably spent $70 a review if you count that my partner in crime was often also drinking and dining with me, so that works out to approximately $7,000 over the two years.
 I have not sought to monetise this blog as I wish to be impartial and, to be honest, would any publican or cider company care that much?
 From now on, I will now only post once a month or so.
 I do intend to update reviews as I go back to various pubs and to review new pubs (a dear friend told me about a new pub only three days ago).
 I have tried to be discreet and not let pub servers know that I was covertly taking notes on everything.
 I am sure some servers wondered why I wanted to know if they had Pimm’s and then declined it if they did, or if they had live music and then find out that I was glad that they didn’t (sorry, I like listening to my friends more than to some band).
 I have enjoyed researching and writing this blog and am proud of it.
 It has been a delight!
 Skål!

 In honour of my 100th blog post, I wanted to go somewhere good, so after a bit of research, I settled on the Ceili (pronounced kay-lee) Cottage in Leslieville.
 After an onerous journey there (a 20-minute walk after the first snowfall of the winter from Broadview and Queen due to a downed Hydro wire and the streetcar couldn’t get through!) and not being sure of the exact address, my better half and I were in the mood to be impressed, and we were!